google/WebFundamentals/src/content/en/updates/2017/02/chrome-57-deprecations.md

 That an interface has a legacy caller means that an instance can be called as a function.
 Currently, `HTMLEmbedElement` and `HTMLObjectElement` support this functionality.
 In Chrome 57 this ability is deprecated.
-After removal, which is expected in Chrome 58, calling will throw and exception.
+After removal, which is expected in Chrome 58, calling will throw an exception.

 This change brings Chrome in line with recent spec changes.
 The legacy behavior is not supported in Edge or Safari, and it is being